RyN21/dex/README.md

 # dex

-Dex is a decentralized exchange for digit assets, such as ERC20 tokens.
+- Dex is a decentralized exchange for digit assets build on the Ethereum Network
+- The smart contract is built with Solidity